-While most attorneys bill their clients by the hour, which is known as the “hourly fee,” immigration attorneys typically use an alternative fee structure called the “flat” or “fixed” fee.
+While most types of attorneys bill their clients by the hour, which is known as the "hourly fee," immigration attorneys typically use an alternative fee structure called the "flat" or "fixed" fee.
 This means that the client pays one set fee, either up front or in installments, for the scope of work the immigration attorney agrees to provide.

 Fees can rack up quickly for clients who are billed by the hour.
 You likely will be billed for every interaction you have with your attorney, whether by phone, email, or in person.
 This is in addition to the time the attorney spends researching, writing, and otherwise working on your case.

 Clients sometimes feel dissatisfied with the hourly billing structure because it is difficult if not impossible to know in advance the total cost of the representation, which makes budgeting a challenge.

 The flat fee allows you to budget for the cost of legal representation while also allowing more payment options.
 During your initial consultation with an immigration attorney, you can ask for the attorney's price list, which will show you the flat cost associated with the service the attorney intends to provide to you.
 (Also see How Expensive Is an Immigration Lawyer?.)

 For example, the attorney's flat fee for a green card case based on marriage where the spouse already resides in the United States might be $4,500.
 If the cost is too high for you, you can shop around for a more affordable attorney, or make plans to wait to file for the green card until you have enough money saved.
 You might also ask the attorney whether you can pay via credit card, or whether you can break up the cost by paying an initial fee of $2,000 and a second payment of $2,500 when the attorney is ready to file the green card application.